cran/optimLanduse/README.md

 Alley cropping does not appear in any portfolio at any uncertainty level.
-It does not, on average, contribute best to any indicator (Table 1 in Husmann et al., n.d.).
+It does not, on average, contribute best to any indicator (Table 1 in Husmann et al., 2022).
 At least one other land-cover type contributes better to each indicator.
 It also contributes the worst (highest) to management complexity.
 This overall negative contribution does not change with increasing uncertainty levels.
 By trend, higher